Cagatayilikoglu/CENG408_Project/index.md

-# Request Tracking and Management System for Deputies and Municipalities

-## -What is our Project?-
+# -What is our Project?-

 Today, there are tens of thousands of demands, requests and complaints per month for many deputies and municipalities.
 This project will be prepared in accordance with all devices and will enable the people concerned to reach the system whenever they want.
 In the web-based **"Request Tracking and Management System for Deputies and Municipalities"** features such as authorization, SMS informing, program editing, warning and note system, and easier access to information through various filters are available.